Bey scores 33, leads No. 16 Villanova past Georgetown 80-66

 The Wildcats averaged 7.3 3s a game and blew that number out of the stat sheet before most fans were settled in their seats.
 They made 10 3-pointers on their first 12 baskets and played with desire to push the ball inside.
 They one time they did, Jermaine Samuels converted a three-point play – of course, three points — to send the Wildcats into the break up 39-36.
 Samuels’ free throw was the only one of the half for the Wildcats.

-Georgetown coach Patrick Ewing called a timeout just 30 seconds into the half after Jeremiah Robinson-Earl hit a jumper and Bey made a 3 that kept the Wildcats rolling.
+Ewing called a timeout just 30 seconds into the half after Jeremiah Robinson-Earl hit a jumper and Bey made a 3 that kept the Wildcats rolling.
+The Hoyas made early turnovers that kept them from making this one much of a game.

 BIG PICTURE